nlog2n/SecureSkype/README.md

 # SecureSkype
-End-to-end encryption plugin for Skype communications

 SecureSkype is an end-to-end encryption plugin to protect Skype communications.
 Currently it only supports encryption on texting and attached files.

-## v2.0
-New release fixed the following issues:
--	corrected token setting for local-remote user pair.
-When started, local user must either set a new token or use default one.
--	added detection for current conversation.
-Plugin will not start if no active conversation found.

-Quick start:
+## Quick Start
 1. Start Skype program and get logged in;
 2. Choose a conversation window in Skype
 3. Start SafeSkype program, and configure tokens for friends by clicking “Setting” button;
 4. In setting window, type remote user display name and related token.
 5. Click “OK” and return to SafeSkype window.
 6. Click “Start” button to enable protection.
 Or again click “Stop” to disable encryption.

-Important notes:
+## Important notes
 -	If switching to another conversation in Skype, one must stop the existing plugin and restart.
 -	If “Start” button is clicked directly without pre-setting, SafeSkype will use default token ( and save it )

+## v2.0
+New release fixed the following issues:
+-	corrected token setting for local-remote user pair.
+When started, local user must either set a new token or use default one.
+-	added detection for current conversation.
+Plugin will not start if no active conversation found.

 ## v1.2